saltyorg/docs/docs/apps/autoscan.md

 `ls /mnt/unionfs/*.bin` will give you the list of files you should enter here.
 </details>

+You will set up the webhooks for radarr/sonarr/lidarr as part of their setup.

 ### Manual Scan URL

 The manual scan URL will be https://autoscan.YOUR_DOMAIN/triggers/manual.
 Usage is described in the autoscan docs linked below.